openmls/openmls/book/src/user_manual/migration.md

 This migration flow should be performed once per group.
 Afterwards the group can be loaded normally with the current-version `MlsGroup::load`.

-Groups should be migrated this within a single storage transaction, observing the invariants in [Requirements](#requirements) above. **NOTE**: queued proposals and pending commits are migrated along with the rest of the group state.
+Migrate each group within a single storage transaction, observing the invariants in [Migration requirements](#migration-requirements) above. **NOTE**: queued proposals and pending commits are migrated along with the rest of the group state.

 ## What is not migrated